Privacy Notice

 16. Automated Decision-Making and Profiling

-We do not currently use any automated decision-making systems that make legally significant decisions about learners or staff without human involvement.
+We do not use any automated system to make a legally significant decision about a learner or a member of staff without human involvement.
 All assessment decisions, support interventions, and qualification outcomes involve human review by qualified staff.

 We use VLE analytics to monitor learner engagement levels to identify learners who may be at risk of disengagement.
 However, this monitoring only informs human decisions, no automated action is taken without human review.